Chunking Psychology Definition

 What is working memory?

-Working memory is the part of short-term memory used to store details that can be actively used daily.
+The definition of working memory describes it as the part of short-term memory used to store details that can be actively used daily.
 It is the ability to manage and store details in your mind for a short period.

 Information from your working or short-term memory is moved to your long-term memory through encoding.
 Encoding is the first step in creating a memory.
 Your working memory is used for concentrating, following instructions, and learning academic subjects like math and reading.

 There are two types of working memory: visual-spatial (seeing) and auditory (hearing).
-Understanding working memory may be helpful if you experience a learning disorder or are neurodivergent.
+Understanding the definition of working memory may be helpful if you experience a learning disorder or are neurodivergent.
 In these cases, working memory may be more challenging to achieve.

 Below are a few examples of how chunking is used in different areas of life and how it works within short-term and working memory.